RAF Castle Archdale: History

-RAF Castle Archdale was located on the eastern shore of Lower Lough Erne, near the village of Lisnarrick.
+RAF Castle Archdale was located on the eastern shore of Lower Lough Erne, near the village of Lisnarick and about five miles from Irvinestown.
 It was used during the Second World War by flying boats of No. 209 Squadron RAF.
 From Castle Archdale, Consolidated Catalinas and Short Sunderlands could patrol the North Atlantic for German U-boats.
 A secret agreement with the government of Ireland allowed aircraft to fly from Lough Erne to the Atlantic along the Donegal Corridor.

 In May 1941 the German battleship Bismarck was found during a routine patrol by a Catalina flying out of Castle Archdale boat base on Lower Lough Erne, Northern Ireland.

 RAF St Angelo and RAF Killadeas were also on the shores of Lough Erne, close by.

 Units

 The following units were here at some point: